The Erotic Labyrinthic Bodies of the German Painter Sibylle Ruppert

 Hans Bellmer

-In Sibylle’s work, the fusion occurs not only between the bodies of men and women, but also between human beings, objects and creatures of various types that resemble animals and demons, thus causing various types of permutations (Fig.5 to 13).
-These permutations resemble those of her fellow countryman Hans Bellmer (Fig.14 to 16).
+In Sibylle’s work, the fusion occurs not only between the bodies of men and women, but also between human beings, objects and creatures of various types that resemble animals and demons, thus causing various types of permutations (figure 5 to 14).
+These permutations resemble those of her fellow countryman Hans Bellmer (figure 15 to 17).
 In both their works, it is possible to notice that the bodies are represented as if they were labyrinths, as their distorted forms break with any notion of hierarchy from the moment their structures manifest themselves as a catastrophe, in which the excess acquires ramifications in a process of endless play.

 Sibylle Ruppert surreal artist